Big Elk

 Big Elk, also known as Ontopanga (1765/75–1846/1848), was a principal chief of the Omaha tribe for many years on the upper Missouri River.
-He is notable for his oration delivered at the funeral of Black Buffalo in 1813.
+He is notable for his oration delivered at the funeral of Black Buffalo, the maternal grandfather of Crazy Horse, in 1813.

-Big Elk led his people during a time of increasing changes, with threats from Sioux warfare, disease and European-American encroachment.
-He created alliances to protect his people and prepare for a future which he thought depended on a closer relationship with the United States.
+Big Elk led his people during a time of increasing changes, with threats from Sioux warfare, disease, and European-American encroachment.
+He created alliances to protect his people and prepare for a future that he thought depended on a closer relationship with the United States.
 He was willing to exchange land for the promise of protection for his people but was often disappointed by the failures of the US government.